-DO NOT operate the crane if any of the above are found.
+Do not operate the crane if any of the above is found.
 Only after correcting the problem should the crane be put back in service.

 Inspect the Lifting Hook

 Loads may fall if the lifting hook is damaged or loose.
 A falling load can injure or kill.